 Great leaders gel values rather than overwrite them.
 Company or team values make sure everyone is working on the same quality level and that clients and customers always get the same level of service.
 These values are shared by the group and have to be applied by all.
 This doesn't mean that individuals don't have their own values.
 Great leaders understand their workforce or team members and their personal values.
 They work to include and link these ideas and ethics to those of the whole, showing that when tied in, they all point in the same direction.
 Often, it's just a matter of explaining psychology or business academics for the notion to make more sense.

 Great natural leaders still need to learn how to lead.
 You don't know until someone tells you, even if you're naturally great at something.
 Think of a computer with no software.
 It's perfect for running Windows, it's even got the little sticker that says so.
 But without the installation, it won't run anything.
 You still need to program your head to think in the ways leaders think in order to be a truly great leader.
-You've just read this blog post, why not go one step further and take an online course in leadership?
+You've just read this blog post, why not go one step further and subscribe to Lucid Leadership, a weekly leadership journal by Alternative Fruit editor Rowan Colver.
 You can learn in your own time.

 It's a common scene, we go to a museum or gallery and we're bowled over by the immensity of what's on display.
 We either retreat into ourselves and quickly lose interest in anything but the main attraction of the day or over-enthusiastically venture off and whistle-stop as much as possible.
 Both approaches can be down to a lack of confidence.
 When we feel overwhelmed, we react in a way that makes our brain resort to basics.
 We're not really at the museum any more but navigating a mouse-maze or hiding in a hutch.
 It's time to slow down, savour the corridors and forget the stuff that doesn't get seen.
 It will probably still be there next time.